Services Icon

 • It is essential to taper off the medication under medical supervision to avoid these issues.

-• Combining Suboxone with alcohol or benzodiazepines can increase the risk of severe respiratory problems and should be avoided.
+• Patients should be aware of potential Suboxone interactions, particularly with alcohol or benzodiazepines, as they can significantly increase the risk of respiratory depression.

 An image showing potential risks and side effects associated with Suboxone.